 Are the recommendations for booster shots propaganda by vaccine companies?

 It may be.
 I know of those who have taken the fourth dose against Covid-19 in a rich country within this year.
 Isn't that insane?
 There is no formal recommendation in this regard yet.
 Also, I believe we must speak up against vaccine inequity in the world with some nations vaccinating almost their entire populations while others barely manage to have 5 per cent vaccinated.
 We have vaccinated only a little over 25 per cent of our population till now.

 There have been reports that a fourth wave is hitting the US.
-Should we worry, too?
+Should we worry about a fourth wave, too?